gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 There are a few consequences of that approach.
 First, git does not store diffs.
 Git computes diffs at the time of showing them.
-This means that the performance of a git diff between two commits is a fucntion of how different their content is, not how far apart they are in the history DAG.
+This means that the performance of a git diff between two commits is a function of how different their content is, not how far apart they are in the history DAG.
 Reusing trees makes for very efficient diffing, as the algorithm knows it does not need to descend into common trees at all.